NaPiZip/Online-course-notes/Software_architecture_and_design/README.md

 A detailed example can be found [here](https://www.jamasoftware.com/blog/defining-project-scope-context-use-case-diagrams/).

 Sequence diagram<br>
-The sequence diagram is used primarily to show the interactions between objects in the sequential order that those interactions occur.
+The sequence diagram is used primarily to show the interactions between objects in sequential order and those interactions that occur.
 The main purpose of a sequence diagram is to define event sequences that result in some desired outcome.
 The focus is less on messages themselves and more on the order in which messages occur; nevertheless, most sequence diagrams will communicate what messages are sent between a system's objects as well as the order in which they occur.

 <p align="center">
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/9b/CheckEmail.svg/800px-CheckEmail.svg.png" alt="Sequence diagram example" width="70%" height="70%"/></p>

 Communication diagram<br>
-Similar to Sequence Diagram, the Communication Diagram is also used to model the dynamic behavior of the use case.
-When compare to Sequence Diagram, the Communication Diagram is more focused on showing the collaboration of objects rather than the time sequence.
+Similar to sequence diagrams, the communication diagram is also used to model the dynamic behavior of the use case.
+When compare to sequence diagram, the communication diagram is more focused on showing the collaboration of objects rather than the time sequence.

 <p align="center">
 <img src="https://d2slcw3kip6qmk.cloudfront.net/marketing/pages/chart/uml/communication-diagram/communication-diagram-example-700x385@2x.jpg" alt="Communication diagram example"/></p>